oyingrace/my-stacks-contracts/README.md

 - `withdraw-funds` is restricted to the contract deployer (`CONTRACT_OWNER`).
 - When changing epochs or Clarity versions, align `Clarinet.toml` and deployment plans.

-## Suggested GitHub “About” text
-- Short: “Message board dApp on Stacks that charges 1 sat of sBTC per post, with tests and a React demo.”
-- Longer: “Clarity-powered message board for Stacks: pay 1 sat sBTC to post, withdrawable by the owner, with Clarinet tests, deployment plans, and a Vite/React testnet UI.”